What is the Whole Families Program?

 This includes: having a network of volunteer foster homes, contracts with boarding kennels, and one-on-one consultation which connects them to human social services, in order to resolve challenges including (but not limited to): housing insecurity, mental health issues, domestic violence, and/or food insecurity.
 By talking to pet parents about their family’s needs and worries, we can prevent negative outcomes and help keep whole families together.

-If you would like to speak to our staff Social Worker, please contact Lori McGahan, Director of the Whole Families Program, MSW, LCSW:
+If you feel like your situation qualifies for assistance from PFA and would like to speak to our staff Social Worker, please contact Lori McGahan, Director of the Whole Families Program, MSW, LCSW:

 Contact Lori